robdevops/dalibot/README.md

 * Run `bot.py` to start the listener.
 By default, it listens on http://127.0.0.1:5000
 * The prompt must be three or more words
 * The prompt must begin with `/dream`.
 Alternatively, @mention the bot if it has admin access in the group.
-* The bot only responds in group chats, unless you set `telegramAllowedUserIDs` in the .env file
+* The bot only responds in group chats, unless you set `telegramAllowedUserIDs` in dalibot.conf

 # Requirements
 * A web server with a valid domain name and certificate